DataLinkX/DataLinkX.github.io/content/joinus.md

 ## Collaborators

 Collaborations are welcome.
 We are glad to work with researchers from different areas who are interested in exploring the mechanisms behind data.
-If you have a data-analysis problem, please do not hesitate to email me at [jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn).
+If you have any data analysis problem, please do not hesitate to email me at [jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn).

 ## Prospective Students